-Dior's flagship store is situated on the Avenue Montaigne and was first opened in 1947.
-Decorated in classic 18th century Parisian style, the building itself is as elegant as the clothes inside.
+While waiting for the highly anticipated re-opening of the historic Dior flagship store Avenue Montaigne in 2021, head on to its brand new location.
+Situated right behind the Radisson Blu Paris, Champs Elysées , discover what makes this french brand so magical.
 From billowing evening gowns to feminine Lady Dior bags, named in honor of the late Princess Diana who immediately fell in love with them, each purchase includes a little piece of the house’s history.

 Further along, on the Avenue des Champs-Élysées, admire the striking metal walls and emblazoned LV logos that give Louis Vuitton's flagship store its distinctive character.
 Have your own initials hot stamped onto a handbag by a skilled craftsman on-site, and don’t miss the Espace Culturel Louis Vuitton, a museum on the seventh floor which hosts art exhibitions and other special events.

 Experience the most luxurious of views during a stay with the Radisson Blu Paris Champs Elysées.
 The name says it all.
-But if you need a little more convincing, check out the 24H live view from the hotel!
+But if you need a little more convincing, check out the view below captured right from the camera atop the hotel!

 From cutting edge to catwalk